Widukind-Gymnasium Enger

-The Widukind-Gymnasium Enger (vidʊkɪnd-gYmnaʰsium əŋər) is a Gymnasium located on Tiefenbruchstraße 22, Enger, Herford, Northrhine-Westphalia.
+The Widukind-Gymnasium Enger (vidʊkɪnd-gYmnaʰsium əŋər) is a gymnasium located on Tiefenbruchstraße 22, Enger, Herford, Northrhine-Westphalia.
 It is named after the Saxon leader Widukind, who is also buried in Enger.
-There are over one and a half thousand enrolled students and more than 100 teachers in the school.
+There are over one thousand enrolled students and more than 100 teachers in the school.

 Campus

 School grounds

 The WGE campus is kept as natural as possible.
 The Schulgarten for example is a big lawn surrounded by many green trees.
 There are also three soccer fields in the Schulgarten, and the members of the Neigungsfach Gartenarbeit are keeping plants on a garden with greenhouses for their studies.
 On the right of the soccer fields (as seen from the building) goes a long grassy path beside a field, with a wooden table at the other end.
 There is also a long connection of paths in the woods around the soccer fields.

 At the main entrance is a big outdoor place (called the Schulhof) where many students hang out in the breaks.
 In the building near the main entrance is the mensa and the Mediothek.
 The secretariat and teacher's room are also near the main entrance.
 On the far side of the entrance are the two gyms.
 The bigger gym can be divided in 1:2 and holds a soccer field and a basketball court.